scarnecchia/synpuf-utilities/readme.md

 The SOC has also provided a pre-parameterized version of the CIDA package for use on the SynPUFs which can be accessed [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_cida_package/browse).

 The SCDM-formatted SynPUFs can be found [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_sas_datasets/browse).
 There are 20 subsamples of the SynPUFs dataset available for users which can be used individually or combined together to create a larger dataset.
 Each subsample consists of seven data tables containing information related to: health plan enrollment, member demographics, health care utilization (i.e., outpatient pharmacy dispensings and medical encounters, diagnoses, and procedures), and death.

+The SOC has also provided the translational code used to transform the SynPUFs into the SCDM.
+This code, including lookupfiles, macros, and the sasprogram file, can be found [<here>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_translation_code/browse).